A-D-DBS-application/web-application-2025-group-27/README.md

 - If no API key is set, signup still works, but company data must be entered manually and no competitors are fetched.
 - API calls are only made when needed (new company or stale/missing data) to reduce credit usage.

+### AI-Powered Competitive Landscape Analysis

+The system can automatically generate competitive landscape summaries using OpenAI's GPT-4o-mini model.
+This feature is available when an `OPENAI_API_KEY` is configured.

+**How it works:**
+- When viewing a company detail page (`/company` or `/competitor/<id>`), the system checks if a competitive landscape summary exists
+- If not, it automatically generates a 5-7 sentence analytical summary based on:
+  - Company description/headline
+  - Industry classifications
+  - Known competitors
+- The generated landscape covers:
+  - Market position and competitive pressures
+  - Differentiation factors
+  - Strategic considerations and risks
+- The summary is cached in the `competitive_landscape` field to avoid repeated API calls

+**Note:**
+- If no OpenAI API key is set, the feature is silently disabled and no landscape summaries are generated
+- Landscape generation only occurs when competitors are available for analysis

 ### Core Algorithm

 The `services/algorithm.py` module is reserved for future algorithm implementations.
-For now, the “algorithm” is mainly the CompanyEnrich-based enrichment and competitor discovery logic plus basic dashboard metrics (team size, competitors, industries, funding).
+For now, the "algorithm" is mainly the CompanyEnrich-based enrichment and competitor discovery logic plus basic dashboard metrics (team size, competitors, industries, funding), combined with AI-powered competitive landscape analysis.

 ### Next Steps

 After MVP validation, consider adding:
 - Product tracking
 - Industry categorization
-- External API integration (optional)
-- Detail pages
 - Advanced company analysis algorithms
+- Enhanced competitive intelligence features
+- Real-time market monitoring